HarvestAPI/apify-linkedin-profile/README.md

-## LinkedIn Profile Details Data Extractor
+## LinkedIn Profile Details Extractor and Email Finder

-Our powerful tool helps you gather detailed professional information from LinkedIn profiles without compromising security or violating platform policies.
+Our powerful tool allows you to gather detailed information from LinkedIn profiles while prioritizing security and adhering to platform policies.
+You can collect complete data from the experience, education, and skills sections of any profile.

+Optionally, our tool can also try to find **email addresses** for LinkedIn profiles, which is ideal for lead generation, recruitment, and networking.
+We perform comprehensive validation checks, including SMTP checks, to ensure the email addresses are valid and deliverable, resulting in low bounce rates and high deliverability.

 ### Key Benefits

 - No cookies or account required: Access profile data without sharing cookies or risking account restrictions
-- Low pricing: $4 per 1k profiles.
+- Low pricing: $4 per 1000 detailed profiles or $10 per 1000 profiles with email address search.
-- Fast response times deliver data in seconds.
+- Fast response times.
-- No caching, fresh data.
+- Real-time scraping - fresh data.
 - Concurrency: each actor works scraping 6 profiles at a time.

 ## How It Works